slafi/SystemInfoExplorer/Readme.md

 ## Getting Started

 The code is structured under the namespace `SystemInfoExplorer`.
-It is built into a DLL library that can be added to any Windows-compatible project.
+It is built into a dynamic link library (DLL) that can be added to any .net project.

 ### Hardware Explorer